biocomplexnet/GitHub.io/README.md

 <img src="Imgs/1_3rd Summer Camp.png" class="img-responsive" alt="">

 The **3rd Summer Retreat on Bioinformatics and Complex Networks** offers a unique, one-week experience filled with bioinformatics workshops, insightful talks, and extensive networking opportunities.
 The retreat focuses on a wide array of topics, including biological, computational, and mathematical fields, fostering a multidisciplinary dialogue.
-This year the event is organized by the [Bioinformatics and Complex Networks Lab](https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales) at CINVESTAV Irapuato, Guanajuato and the [Regeneration Lab](http://varelab.lavis.unam.mx) at UNAM Campus Juriquilla, Queretaro.
+This year the event is organized by the [Bioinformatics and Complex Networks Lab](https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales) at CINVESTAV Irapuato, Guanajuato and the [Developmental Genomics and Regeneration Lab](http://varelab.lavis.unam.mx) at UNAM Campus Juriquilla, Queretaro.

 Take a glimpse into our previous retreats and stay updated by following us on X [@BioinfoComplexN](https://twitter.com/BioinfoComplexN)